IntensiveCoLearning/ai-agent/fffuuuming.md

 **Question**
 1. what does sub-optimal greedy decoding procedure mean ? and how does decoding method affect the reasoning

+### 2025.06.04
+---
+Motivation:
+- CoT: Linear sequence — from input → [thought₁, thought₂, …, thoughtₙ] → answer.
+    - left-to-right generation without exploration.
+    - If any step fails early (bad thought), the rest of the chain collapses.
+- CoT-SC: Samples multiple CoT chains and chooses the most frequent answer
+    - Still linear: No branching or backtracking -> **non-strategic**

+[**Tree of Thought**](https://arxiv.org/abs/2305.10601):  generalizes CoT by introducing **structured exploration** and **planning over thoughts**.
+- Workflow
+    1.	**Thought Decomposition**: Define meaningful intermediate steps.
+	2.	**Thought Generation**: Generate multiple candidate thoughts at each step.
+	3.	**Evaluation**: Heuristically rate or vote on thoughts using the LM itself.
+	4. Search Strategy:
+	    - **BFS**: Explore top-k best thoughts at each level.
+	    - **DFS**: Follow promising path, backtrack if stuck.
+	5.	**Final Answer**: Choose best solution from the search tree.
+- Tree structure:
+    - Nodes: states, which is a partial solution (input + current thoughts).
+    - Branches: possible next thoughts.

 <!-- Content_END -->